ClaytonB-3/spotify_who_am_i/README.md

 4. Click on your app and you'll see your client id at the top and the option to toggle your secret id visible.
 You'll need these both in the next step: configuring the settings.

 ## Settings
 There are a few variables you can set based on your preferences and timezone.
-Those variables are set in `settings.py` and are summarized below: change_timezone - Spotify sends the time data in the UTC timezone.
+Those variables are set in `settings.py` and are summarized below: <br>
+change_timezone - Spotify sends the time data in the UTC timezone.
 If you would like to change the time zone leave this True.
-Otherwise, set it False timezone_change_start - The first date in a range to change the time (if change_timezone is True).
-Format: 'YYYY-MM-DD' timezone_change_end - The end day for the time zone change range hours_different - The number of hours to change the timezone by.
-Should be negative if behind UTC time, positive if ahead. trim_first_month - If the first month of data is short and not ideal for monthly analysis, set True for it to be filtered before doing monthly analysis. trim_last_month - Same as trim_first_month for the last month of the data. song_attributes - List of attributes to compare the average of month over month.
-Note that if you change this all items of the list should be on the same scale as they will be plotted together. song_attributes_2 - A shorter list of attributes to plot with each other by month song_attributes_3 - Another shorter list of attributes to plot with each other by month
+Otherwise, set it False <br>
+timezone_change_start - The first date in a range to change the time (if change_timezone is True).
+Format: 'YYYY-MM-DD' <br>
+timezone_change_end - The end day for the time zone change range <br>
+hours_different - The number of hours to change the timezone by.
+Should be negative if behind UTC time, positive if ahead. <br>
+trim_first_month - If the first month of data is short and not ideal for monthly analysis, set True for it to be filtered before doing monthly analysis. <br>
+trim_last_month - Same as trim_first_month for the last month of the data.<br>
+song_attributes - List of attributes to compare the average of month over month.
+Note that if you change this all items of the list should be on the same scale as they will be plotted together. <br>
+song_attributes_2 - A shorter list of attributes to plot with each other by month. <br>
+song_attributes_3 - Another shorter list of attributes to plot with each other by month. <br>
 ### Private Settings
 There are a couple of personal ids to keep private, your client_id and secret_id.
 These are found in your Spotify Developer app as discussed earlier.
 Create a file called `private.py` in your working folder and create two variables: client_id, and client_secret.